 Pfalz, Riesling Trocken "Schweigener"

-From 21 year old vines planted on limestone soils that are organically farmed and hand-harvested in late September, undergoing vigorous vineyard selection.
+The term ‘Schweigener Riesling ’was, until 1971, from changes in the German Wine Act, the valid term for Riesling grown in the area.
+From 25 year old vines planted on limestone soils that are organically farmed and hand-harvested at the end of October, undergoing vigorous vineyard selection.
 The grapes spend eight hours on the skins before fermentation begins in stainless steel that lasts 18 days under temperature control.
 The wine spends the entire time on lees until January with stirring twice a week for three weeks.
 Filtered before bottling.